matusnovak/finegraphics/README.md

 ## Introduction

-The FineGraphics library is part of a FineFramework project.
-This standalone library provides the basic API wrappers around OpenGL, such as textures, framebuffers, renderbuffers.
-This library also provides window management and user input handling in an easy to follow wrapper class using GLFW.
-For the 2D drawing, a nanovg is used as the backend.
+The FineGraphics is a standalone library that provides the basic API wrappers around OpenGL, such as textures, framebuffers, renderbuffers, shaders, including window handling (using GLFW) and basic 2D canvas rendering (using nanovg library).
 This library does not hold your hand, nor does it forces you to design your application in one specific way.
-For example, if you choose not to use the GLRenderWindow class (which uses GLFW) you are free to use any other OpenGL context providing library and use any other provided OpenGL wrappers in FineGraphics.
+For example, when using the GLRenderWindow class to create your window, it will not initialize any hidden variables (such as fonts, etc...).
+To do that, you will have to use specific classes and explicitly call the necessary methods.
+Some heavy OpenGL frameworks usually intiailize many things for you in the background, this FineGraphics is trying to do the opposite.
+When you create a window, only a window is created.
+If you create a 2D Canvas for rendering, only a canvas created.
+No hidden global state, except Core OpenGL extensions that are loaded only once on the window creation.
+This library is meant to be lightweight and to provide the necessary minimum to handle OpenGL the easy way.

+This library also bundles all third party libraries statically.
+Meaning, you only have to link the `.lib`  file (or `.so` on Linux).
+No need to manually download the libraries (GLFW, FreeType2, etc.), and spend an entire weekend figuring out how to plug it all together, and going through outdated or complicated instructions for some libraries.
+You either download the pre-built FineGraphics from the GitHub releases, or build it manually (which is super easy), and you are good to go!

 **API Documentation is provided at <http://matusnovak.github.io/finegraphics/>**